Moesif/moesif-rack/README.md

 ## Configuration options

-The options is a hash with these possible key value pairs.
+Options is a hash with these possible key/value pairs.

 #### __`application_id`__